MUTX Documentation

 }

-If you run the MCP server over HTTP, point your client to /mcp on the chosen host and port.
+If you run Link over HTTP, point your client to /mcp on the chosen host and port.

-- the request appears in the Requests tab
+- the proposal appears in the Proposals tab

 - press

-WalletConnect session proposals are handled from the DApps tab rather than the Requests queue.
+WalletConnect session proposals are handled from the DApps tab,

-See the MCP Setup guide for detailed configuration.
+See the MCP Setup guide for detailed configuration, or Agent Integration for client-specific instructions.

 TUI Guide

-mutx-tui is the primary operator interface.
-It stores local state, renders
+mutx is the primary operator interface.
+It renders proposal review and

-approval flows, and is the only process that can unlock wallets and sign.
+SLK / activity audit surfaces and is the only process that can unlock

 - Wallet Management — Create, import, and operate wallets